blockscout-dev/fdsdffsd/README.md

 ---

-# 20. Launch Token Metadata
+# 20 — Token Metadata

 The Genesis token stores launch metadata directly in the token contract.